With the huge variety available there is no-doubt that the Best OBD2 scan tool is debatable.

 The ELM 327 does work when Paired to a smartphone and can read and clear codes.

-As long as you have a smartphone or laptop with Bluetooth the Elm 327 will transfer a vehicles computer codes to your device and and clear them.
+As long as you have an Android smartphone or laptop with Bluetooth built-in, the Elm 327 will transfer a vehicles computer codes to your device displaying them.

 This makes it an incredibly handy device in many situations.

-There is an abundance of software online for laptops or for smartphones both paid and free that can do most anything you can think of once a Bluetooth connection is made to a OBD2 connector.
+There is an abundance of software online for laptops or for smartphones both paid and free that can do most anything you can think of once a Bluetooth connection is made to an OBD2 port.

 The most popular app for a smartphone is Torque but there are many more.

-For a list of the top OBD2 scanner software for Laptops and smartphone read here. http://elmelectronics.com/obdsoftware.html#Windows
+For a list of the top OBD2 scanner software for Windows Laptops read here. http://elmelectronics.com/obdsoftware.html#Windows

 I have used the ELM 327 in many scenario on many vehicles and it has never failed to give me the code the computer was throwing out.